youhaoxi/XploreLab-agent/README.md

 - **Flexible architecture**: Built on [openai-agents](https://github.com/openai/openai-agents-python), with extensible support for diverse model APIs (form `DeepSeek` to `gpt-oss`), tool integrations, and framework implementations.
 - **Automation & simplicity**: YAML-based configs, auto agent generation, and streamlined setup reduce manual overhead.

+## 🗞️ News

+- [2025-08-28] We made a live sharing updates about DeepSeek-V3.1 and how to apply it in the `Youtu-agent` framework.
+[Here](https://doc.weixin.qq.com/doc/w3_AcMATAZtAPICNvcLaY5FvTOuo7MwF) is the documentation.

 ## 🌟 Benchmark Performance

 `Youtu-agent` is built on open-source models and lightweight tools, demonstrating strong results on challenging deep search and tool use benchmarks.